 Associate professor in public health sciences.
-Background in nursing, BSc in Preventive Medicine, Master of Public Health (MPH), PhD in medical sciences.
 The PhD thesis evaluated the Swedish Quitline including a cost-effectiveness analysis.
-As head of unit at LIME I have the overarching responsibility for finances, human resources and unit activities.
+As head of unit at the Department of Learning, Informatics, Management and Ethics, (LIME) I have the overarching responsibility for finances, human resources and unit activities.

 Programme director, Public Health Sciences and Global Health programmes (2008-2015).